-Robert Swan once said "The biggest danger to the planet is to think someone else will save it".
-Brad Frankel at Flooglebinder unpicks how to actually create lasting impact via education for climate change.
+Robert Swan once said, "The biggest danger to the planet is to think someone else will save it".
+Brad Frankel at Flooglebinder unpicks how to actually create a lasting impact via education for climate change.

 Many people have the mentality that someone else will do it, someone else will pick it up, someone else will put it away, someone else will move it, someone else will give some change to that homeless person, someone else will talk to that charity worker and someone else will save the planet but where does the buck stop?